Arrcus/lsoe-python/README.md

         sys.exit(1)
 ```

-You don't need to use all the hooks, only set the one(s) you need.
+You don't need to use both hooks, only set the one(s) you need.

+The ACK hook doesn't use the vendor's enterprise number because it
+intercepts *all* ACKs, not just ACKs for VENDOR PDUs.
+This is subject
+to change if and when we figure out a better way to do this.

 Multicast addresses
 -------------------